PROGRAM

 9:30-10:30

 The rational society and its enemies.
-Person-islands, human behavior,
+Person-islands, human behavior, and the decay of communal joie de vivre

 Peter Harzem - Auburn University (U.S.A.)